Flone-dnb/FBugReporter/README.md

 The server uses SQLite to store data.
 In order to build the server you need to have `sqlite3` installed.

-Windows users are special 🙃, they need to build sqlite library in order to build the server, you can use the following guide for example: https://gist.github.com/zeljic/d8b542788b225b1bcb5fce169ee28c55
+For Windows users we have a built version of `sqlite3` in `server/sqlite3-windows`.
+In order to use it, create an environment variable with the name `SQLITE3_LIB_DIR` that points to this directory before building the `server` or `database_manager`.

 **Build:**